t-eckert/luka/log/Luka03.md

 ## A Colorful CSS Mistake

 Here is something worth investigating.
 I added `ButtonOperation` components to the `BaseOperations` component and that component to the `Calculator`.
 It drew the buttons in the app, but they still have the base button color!

-As of writing this I don't yet know why!
+![The operation buttons, which are supposed to be teal are appearing as the default blue-grey.](./images/ProblemButtonsAreWrongColor.png)

 This kind of investigating comes up in writing software all the time.
 Let's dig in.

-![The operation buttons, which are supposed to be teal are appearing as the default blue-grey.](./images/ProblemButtonsAreWrongColor.png)

 The problem could come about because I am defining the new colors in a `root:` on the component.
 One good way of finding the source of problems is shortening the path between two points in the system.
 Here, instead of defining the color as a variable, then setting it from that variable, I'll just directly set it.